geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 ## :simple-blueprint: Phase 0: Blueprints

-The Blueprints Phase represents the culmination a lengthy period of time (beginning in 2015) that we put into researching geodata archiving.
+The Blueprints Phase represents the culmination of a lengthy period of time (beginning in 2015) that we put into researching geodata archiving.
 The research resulted in multiple scholarly articles[^1], reports[^2], and nascent proposals[^3].
 Finally, in 2023, we submitted the [BTAA-GIN Geodata Collection Strategic Plan](../../library/geodata-collection-strategic-plan/), which was approved by the BTAA-GIN Executive Committee.

 [^1]: See Dyke, K. R., Mattke, R., Kne, L., & Rounds, S. (2016).
 Placing Data in the Land of 10,000 Lakes: Navigating the History and Future of Geospatial Data Production, Stewardship, and Archiving in Minnesota.
 Journal of Map & Geography Libraries, 12(1), 52–72. https://doi.org/10.1080/15420353.2015.1073655; Majewicz, K., J. Martindale, M. Kernik, and R. Mattke.
 2024.
 Ephemeral geodata: An impending digital dark age.
 Journal of Map & Geography Libraries 20 (2):88–113. https://doi:10.1080/15420353.2024.2398542.
 [^2]: See the reports of the Minnesota Geospatial Advisory Committee's [Archiving Workgroup](https://www.mngeo.state.mn.us/workgroup/archiving/index.html)